colinhacks/zod/README.md

    };
    ```

 These params let you define powerful custom behavior.
 Zod is commonly used for form validation.
-If you want to verify that "password" and "confirmPassword" match, you can do so like this:
+If you want to verify that "password" and "confirm" match, you can do so like this:

 ```ts
 z.object({